 We Just Want to Be Allies!

 Ok, but maybe the gays are being a little too fussy on this issue.
-After all, isn’t it a good thing that so many of the world’s biggest corporations are supporting LGBT rights?
-Isn’t it a good thing that so many straight people are supporting LGBT rights?
-Isn't it a good thing that all of these people are not only supporting LGBT rights, but supporting them loud and proud?
+After all, isn’t it a good thing that so many of the world’s biggest corporations are supporting LGBTQ rights?
+Isn’t it a good thing that so many straight people are supporting LGBTQ rights?
+Isn't it a good thing that all of these people are not only supporting LGBTQ rights, but supporting them loud and proud?
 I think so.
 50 years ago there were very few allies championing equal rights, but today there are millions.
 That’s something to celebrate.
 The other big positive about corporate involvement in Pride is the money and exposure they give to these events.
 Prides are expensive.
 Administrative expenses, insurance costs, website maintenance all cost money, and you know who is paying for most of those bills?
 Big corporations who sign on as sponsors.
-The more corporations give, the bigger and better the events can be.
+The more corporations give to Pride, the bigger and better the events can be.
 The bigger the events, the more exposure we get, all within the name of working towards equal rights.

 Gays to their straight friends during Pride Month